Last updated July 2026

-The Tongariro Alpine Crossing is a 20.2-kilometre one-way walk through Tongariro National Park — the most popular single-day walk in New Zealand and regularly cited as one of the top day hikes in the world.
-The route crosses active volcanic terrain between Mangatepopo and Ketetahi, passing the South Crater, Red Crater, and the vivid Emerald Lakes.
-It is a demanding track requiring a high level of fitness and appropriate clothing for alpine conditions.
-Allow 7–8 hours.
-A free DOC booking is required during peak season.
+The Tongariro Alpine Crossing is a 20.2-kilometre one-way walk through Tongariro National Park, New Zealand’s most popular single-day alpine track.
+The route traverses active volcanic terrain between the Mangatepōpō and Ketetahi trailheads, passing the South Crater, Red Crater, and the vivid Emerald Lakes.
+It demands a high level of fitness and preparation for rapidly changing alpine and volcanic conditions.
+Walkers should allow 7–8 hours in summer or 9 hours in winter.
+Bookings are recommended for all users and required when using shuttles or guided services.

 Practical Information